juxhouse/bela-resources/Concepts-Advanced.md

 #### Vertical deps
   Deps from/to A to/from one of its descendants or ancestors.
-  It is internal for ancestor and external for the descendant.
+  It is internal for the ancestor and external for the descendant.
   Suggestions for a better name than "vertical" are welcome.

 #### Visible deps (on a diagram)